 content area(s) – What disciplinary areas or issues does your session address?

-whether you would be willing to repeat your session
+re-do: Are you willing to repeat your session?

 All Submitters and Presenters must also provide complete contact information for each person associated with the session (Submitter, Primary Presenter and any Co-Presenters), including the email addresses at which we can reach you during the school year and in the summer months.